soupwork/Cisco7to8converter/README.md

 This program will use argparse for the CLI view
 This program requires a Cisco Router or Switch with a ios that supports "encryption algorithm sha256"
+It may be possible to use GNS3 as the device to create the SHA256 Hashes, which could then be manually pasted into a device.
+Or GNS3 could be used to test this program.

 This program uses another program as a sub-program.
 #cisco7decrypt